TritonDataCenter/rfd/rfd/0026/README.md

 #### Packages sizes

-Each volume would have a minimum size of 10 GiB, and support sizing in units of 10 GiB and then 100 GiB as the volume size increases:
+A first set of NFS volumes packages will be introduced.
+They will have a minimum size of 10 GiB, and support sizing in units of 10 GiB and then 100 GiB as the volume size increases.

+The list of all available NFS volumes packages sizes initially available will
+be:

 * 10 GiB
 * 20 GiB